a0ngo/spark-raw-signing-lab/README.md

         "chainId": 1,
         "version": "1.0"
     },
-    "message": { // The message to sign
+    "message": { // The message to sign.
+This message is of the same type as specified in "primaryType" below, in our case example_eip712
         "value": "test 123123"
     },
-    "primaryType": "example_eip712" // The type that the message we need to sign is of };
+    "primaryType": "example_eip712" // The type of the message that we want to sign };
     ```